tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 ## More complex: a glmnet model

 The glmnet model can fit the same linear regression model structure shown above.
 It uses regularization (a.k.a penalization) to estimate the model parameters.
 This has the benefit of shrinking the coefficients towards zero.
 This has singificant benefits for situations where there are strong correlations between predictors or if some feature selection is required.
-Both of these cases is true for our data set.
+Both of these cases are true for our data set.

 There are two types of penalization that this model uses: